NPascu6/npascu-website-latest/README.md

 - `AppService` communicates with the [GitHub REST API](https://docs.github.com/en/rest).
 Set `REACT_APP_SECRET` in your environment to authorise requests.
 - `EmailService` posts contact form data to an endpoint defined by `VITE_EMAIL_API`.
+- The backend base URL for API and websocket calls is configured via the `VITE_API_KEY` environment variable.

 Both services extend `RestService`, which wraps `axios` for `get`, `post`, `patch` and `delete` helpers.